-I think my mistake was having the test taken so close to my return from a week long visit to Georgia where I ate biscuits and gravy, fried chicken, barbecue and good southern cooking for every meal.
+I think my mistake was having the test taken so close to my return from a week long visit to Georgia where I ate biscuits and gravy, fried chicken, barbecue and good southern cooking for ever

 I am hoping that I will return to a better level on my next test.
 Meanwhile, I am going on a different medication and am going to try something radical- diet and exercise and less alcohol intake.